LethalCompanyCommunity/ModdingWiki/docs/user-guide/quest/beginners-guide.md

 ## Installation

-!> **Before you install QuestPatcher, you need to install Java if you don't have it already.** Download Java for your platform [here](https://www.java.com/en/download/).
+!> **Before you install QuestPatcher, you need to install Java if you don't have it already, or you will get a warning message.** Download Java for your platform [here](https://www.java.com/en/download/).

 > These instructions are for **Windows** only at the moment.
 If you want to try a macOS or Linux build of QuestPatcher, you can find them [here as .zip files](https://github.com/Lauriethefish/QuestPatcher/releases/latest).